TobiToyota/orch_ai_d-server/README.md

 -----------------

 To test only with code:
-  - create folder "inputs"
+  - Create folder "inputs"
-  - place your images there
+  - Place your images there
-  - run "orch_ai_d.py" file
+  - Run "orch_ai_d.py" file

 -----------------